 Switching to 4-step RACH doesn’t just depend on MsgA PRACH performance, but on the impact of MsgA PUSCH on performance as well.

-It is beneficial to allow UE to fallback to 4-step RACH
+Based on the above points, the preamble performance of 2-step RACH and 4-step can be different.

-FFS: triggers (e.g. number of MsgA retries, after a certain time, MsgA PUSCH power, etc.)
+RAN1 views that it can be beneficial to allow UE to switch to 4-step RACH.